lakeshorecryotronics/python-driver/docs/teslameter.rst

 =====================
 The Lake Shore single-axis (F41) and multi-axis (F71) Teslameters provide highly accurate field strength measurements.
 More information about the instrument can be found `on our website`_ including the manual which has a list of all SCPI commands and queries.

-For an example script, check out :ref:`examples`.
+For an example script, check out :ref:`example_scripts`.

 .. _on our website: https://www.lakeshore.com/products/Gaussmeters/F71-F41-teslameters/Pages/Overview.aspx